Skip to content

 What Is an Audit Trail?

-Plain-English definition of an audit trail in asset management, with examples of what it records, why auditors ask for one, and how to keep yours intact.
+Plain-English definition of an audit trail in asset management, with a worked example, what auditors ask for, how long to keep one, and how to keep yours intact.

 AMPthilly Updated